 We’ve been building our arsenal of natural remedies to combat the flu as it continues run to rampant across the country.
-Besides taking Vitamin D3 to help boost our immune systems during the Winter, we’ve been thrilled with the healthy boost that our elderberry syrup has offered us and our kids.
+Besides taking Vitamin D3 to help boost our immune systems during the Winter, we’ve been thrilled with the healthy boost that our homemade elderberry syrup has offered us and our kids.

 Here is Joanie’s simple recipe.
 Trust me, it’ll be worth the time and effort to fend off those germs!